 5.)
 Visit the (not so) New Town

-Take a wander around the streets and enjoy the picturesque Princes Street Gardens, that was not always so nice.
+Take a wander around the streets and enjoy the picturesque Princes Street Gardens, which was not always so nice.

 6.)
 Find the Palace of Holyrood

 Visit the official home of the British Monarchy in Scotland.
-Situated at the bottom of the Royal Mile, this palace has been the residing home to kings and queens for almost 500 years.
+Situated at the bottom of the Royal Mile, this palace has been the residing home of kings and queens for almost 500 years.

 Even now the British Monarchy still stays here while on official visits to Scotland.

 7.)
 See the Millennium Clocktower